NREL/PV_ICE/README.md

 # PV_ICE: PV in the Circular Economy, Dynamic Energy and Materials TOOL

-This open-source tool will help quantify and assign a value framework to efforts on re-design, reduction, replacement, reusage, recycling, and lifetime and reliability increases on PV, implementing Circular Economy metrics for PV materials.
+This open-source tool implements Circular Economy metrics for photovoltaic (PV) materials.
+It can be used to quantify and assign a value framework to efforts on re-design, reduction, replacement, reuse, recycling, and lifetime and reliability increases in the PV value chain.

 The PV_ICE is leveraging published data from different sources on PV manufacturing and predicted technological changes.
 Input data is being compiled [here](https://docs.google.com/spreadsheets/d/1WV54lNAdA2uP6a0g5wMOOE9bu8nbwvnQDgLj3GuGojE/edit?usp=sharing)